mruehlemann/paat/README.md

-# PAAT (Phylogeny-aware Abundance Testing)
+# PhAAT (Phylogeny-aware Abundance Testing)

-PAAT is a framework to test for differential abundances in 16S rRNA gene sequencing data.
+PhAAT is a framework to test for differential abundances in 16S rRNA gene sequencing data.

-By using phylogenetic information of (Z)OTUs/ASVs PAAT can identify signals exhibited by sub-trees of the initial phylogenetic tree.
+By using phylogenetic information of (Z)OTUs/ASVs PhAAT can identify signals exhibited by sub-trees of the initial phylogenetic tree.

 The method does not depend on classification using databases, which is error-prone due to wrong annotations of references sequences or uncertain assignments.
 It can be used with denovo generated phylogenetic OTUs/trees or with pre computed reference trees from closed-reference OTU picking (e.g. greengenes).

-PAAT is based on a matrix representation of the bifurcated phylogenetic relationship of the representative sequences.
+PhAAT is based on a matrix representation of the bifurcated phylogenetic relationship of the representative sequences.
 All branches of the phylogenetic tree are in a first step converted to this Sequence-to-branch matrix which is 1 if a sequence is a tip in the respective branch and 0 if not.
 Through matrix multiplication of the sequence/OTU abundance table with this phylogenetic matrix, we obtain a branch-abundance matrix.
 To reduce multiple testing burden, we first filter out branches that are too low abundant/prevalent, addtionally also too high abundant branches can be reduced, as they like represent too broad signals.
 A second filtering step removes branches that differt too little from their child branches.
 This similarity is defined as the Bray-Curtis similarity of the parent branch to its child branches.
 We use a default value of > 95% similarity for a branch to be removed.
 A last step to remove broad signals is implemented by calculating the Jaccard index of a parent branch to its child-branches.
 If a branche is large, defined as containing > 25% of all tips in the tree, and both of its direct child branches have a Jaccard index of > 0.2 compared to the parent branch (meaning they both contain at least 20% of the tips in the parent branch), this branch and all it's parent branches are removed.